Trump's Day 1 Orders Hit Markets and Your Wallet Hard

 What to Watch Next

-Congress has to fund the deportation operations, which could cost $200 billion over four years.
+Congress has to fund various policy initiatives, which could cost significant amounts over time.
 That money has to come from somewhere, either higher taxes or more debt.

-The real test comes in three months when we see how these policies affect actual prices and employment.
+The real test comes in the months ahead when we see how these policies affect actual prices and employment.
 Check the latest data on eSNAP to track inflation, job numbers, and market reactions as they unfold.

 Your Move

 For investments, diversification matters more than ever.
-International stocks might outperform if trade wars heat up again.
+International stocks might perform differently if trade tensions continue.
 And keep some cash handy.
 Economic uncertainty creates opportunities for people who can act quickly.

-The next few months will tell us whether these policies deliver the economic growth Trump promises or just make everything more expensive.
+The coming months will tell us whether these policies deliver the economic growth Trump promises or create additional costs.
 Either way, your wallet will feel the difference first.